Norman P. Ho

 “General jurisprudence as a field has placed less attention on the legal theories of non-Western traditions, especially the Chinese legal tradition.
 Many areas of law have become increasingly transnational and have emphasized comparative research, and legal theory should be no exception.
 My research looks at how the Chinese legal tradition and Chinese legal theory can contribute to long-standing questions in the legal theory field generally and also how our understanding of key issues in Chinese legal thought can be enriched by concepts and methodologies from Western legal theory.”

 Norman P. Ho’s research interests, broadly speaking, are in legal theory and legal history.
 More specifically, he writes in the areas of premodern Chinese legal history and legal theory, comparative jurisprudence, property theory, and Asian-American jurisprudence.
 Prior to joining STL, Professor Ho practiced law in the law firms of Slaughter and May and Morrison & Foerster LLP.
 Based in Hong Kong, his practice focused on a wide range of capital markets, private equity, and M&A transactions, as well as U.S. securities law compliance matters.
-He also previously taught as a lecturer in the University of Hong Kong Faculty of Law and has served as a Visiting Fellow at the Center for Chinese Law (University of Hong Kong) and as an Asian Law Institute Visiting Fellow at the National University of Singapore Faculty of Law.
+He also previously taught as a lecturer in the University of Hong Kong Faculty of Law and has served as a Visiting Fellow at the Center for Chinese Law (University of Hong Kong) and as a visiting associate professor and Asian Law Institute Visiting Fellow at the National University of Singapore Faculty of Law.

 - Property I and II